Cody Hodges: Tennessee Titans

 Despite a successful 2005 season, Hodges went undrafted in the 2006 NFL draft.
-However, Hodges was signed by the Tennessee Titans.
-He came second to the top pick of the Tennessee Titans Vince Young and was Young's back-up at quarterback.
+However, he was signed by the Tennessee Titans.
+He came second to the top pick of the Titans' Vince Young, and was Young's back-up at quarterback.
 Hodges performed well in the pre-season, but was released when the Titans signed Kerry Collins to back up Young.

 Arena League

-Hodges signed in 2006 as the quarterback for the Oklahoma City Yard Dawgz of af2.
-He was traded in 2007, to the Fort Wayne Fusion.
-Hodges was named the Schutt Offensive Player of the Game during Week 1 of the af2 season for his performance against the Green Bay Blizzard.
-He later ended his season due to injury.
-Despite a successful AFL career, Hodges retired from playing Football in 2008.

-Rachel's Challenge work
+Hodges signed with the Oklahoma City Yard Dawgz of af2 ahead of the 2007 season.
+He was defeated by Stan Hill in the competition for the starting quarterback job, and Oklahoma City later traded Hodges to the expansion Fort Wayne Fusion shortly before the season began, while naming Jerad Romo as Hill's backup.

+Hodges opened the year as Fort Wayne's starting quarterback and earned Schutt Offensive Player of the Game honors during Week 1 of the af2 season following his performance against the Green Bay Blizzard.
+During a Week 5 matchup against the Albany Conquest, Hodges suffered a concussion and was forced to leave the game.
+He missed the following week's contest against the Cincinnati Jungle Kats before returning in a loss against the Louisville Fire.
+Fort Wayne rebounded the following week with a victory over the Tennessee Valley Vipers, as Hodges completed 17 of 24 passes for 240 yards and six touchdowns without throwing an interception.
+However, during a rematch against Albany the following week, he suffered a Grade 3 concussion that prematurely ended his season.
+Despite appearing in only eight games, Hodges ranked among the af2's leading rushers while playing at quarterback.
+He totaled 224 rushing yards on 41 carries (5.5 yards per carry) with nine touchdowns, leading all qualified players with 28 rushing yards per game.
+As a passer, he completed 130 of 228 attempts for 1,402 yards and 29 touchdowns.

+Hodges retired from professional football in 2008.

+Philanthropy

 Hodges, having viewed a presentation from Rachel's Challenge, an organization dedicated to abolishing prejudice and promoting kindness and good deeds, was inspired to join the organization as a speaker at age 20.
-After his professional football career ended, he joined Rachel's Challenge as a full-time motivational speaker and engaging in philanthropy on behalf of the organization as well.
-Hodges frequents smaller High Schools in rural towns across America to spread the message of kindness to others.
+After his professional football career ended, he joined Rachel's Challenge as a full-time motivational speaker, engaging in philanthropy on behalf of the organization as well.
+Hodges visits smaller high schools in rural towns across America to spread the message of kindness to others.

 Personal

 Hodges is married, and lives in the Dallas-Ft.
 Worth Metroplex, when not traveling the country with Rachel's challenge.

 His father played football at the University of Houston.
-He also has a twin brother, Slade Hodges, who played slot receiver for Texas Tech in the same years as his brother.
+He has a twin brother, Slade Hodges, who played slot receiver for Texas Tech in the same years as his brother.
 Cody completed a 10-yard pass to his brother during the 2005 Texas Tech-Texas A&M game, and later watched from the sidelines as his brother caught a touchdown in the 4th quarter of the same game.